MTG/essentia-labs/_posts/2023-02-08-fsdsinet-models.md

 ```
 > *Note*: Remember to update Essentia before running the code.

-These models make predictions with a rate of approximately 2 Hz by default.
+These models make predictions each 0.5 seconds by default.
 Internally, they operate on 10 ms frames, and the number of frames to jump (50 by default) can be controlled with the `patchHopSize` parameter.
 Additionally, the models can be configured to return embeddings instead of activations by setting the parameter `output="model/global_max_pooling1d/Max"`.